ionic-team/ionic-portals/website/docs/how-to/using-a-capacitor-plugin.md

 **CapacitorDialog**

-The Dialog API provides methods for triggering native dialog windows for alerts, confirmations, and input prompts
+The Dialog API provides methods for triggering native dialog windows for alerts, confirmations, and input prompts.

 **CapacitorFilesystem**